aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/iot/evergreen/tes/README.md

-# TokenExchangeService is responsible for vending AWS credentials for device certificates, so that components running
+# TokenExchangeService
-on Evergreen can seamlessly communicate with cloud using AWS clients.
+It is responsible for vending AWS credentials for device certificates, so that components running on Evergreen can seamlessly communicate with cloud using AWS clients.

 # Startup